rkdarst/scicomp/tut/scip2015/git.rst

    your repositories.
 This can make your life easier.
 #.
 You should at least set your name and email address wherever you
    work.
 #.
-On triton, copy and paste the following commands into a shell.
-Don't
+On triton, copy and paste the following commands into a shell
-   forget to change the name/email to your own.
+   (don't paste these into the file yourself - git will do that itself).
+Don't forget to change the name/email to your own.

    .. console::